AngelikiMt/TripsTracking/README.md

 ## **Usage** :world_map:

-This project is not for commersial usage.
+This project is not for commersial use.

 ## **Contributing** :handshake: